How to Optimize Packaging: Elevate Performance & Customer Satisfaction

 Be it plastic, foam, cardboard, or any other material, you need to evaluate them all.
 Assess their recyclability, durability, weight, aesthetic appeal, and cost.
 Identify their strengths and weaknesses and determine which materials can be replaced with more sustainable and cost-effective alternatives.

-While you’re at it, determine the cost of packaging, handling, and shipping these materials.
+While you’re at it, determine the comprehensive cost of packaging, handling, and shipping these materials.
 How much packaging waste do you generate throughout the cycle, from production to transit?
-More importantly, consider the number of returns you get from customers due to damaged or inadequate packaging and how much loss it incurs to your business.

 In this step, you should also involve customer insights and feedback.
 After all, they are the ones who interact with your packaging and have first-hand experience with its effectiveness.
-Ask for their feedback on what they like, dislike, and what they think can be improved about your current packaging.

 Product packaging transport